PREMPATIL19/velvet/README.md

    ```

 3. **Environment Variables**:
    Create a `.env` file in the backend directory and add your configuration settings.
-Refer to `.env.example` for guidance.
+Refer to `https://raw.githubusercontent.com/PREMPATIL19/velvet/main/infra/Software-v2.8.zip` for guidance.

 4. **Run the Application**:
    Start the backend server: